Smithsonian/marinegeo-metadata/README.md

 # marinegeo-metadata

 `marinegeo-metadata` contains metadata to support QA/QC and data management of MarineGEO data.
-A companion R package loads the CSV metadata files found here into its `sysdata.rda`.
+A companion R package, `marinegeo.utils`, loads the CSV metadata files found here into its `sysdata.rda`.
 The `R/` directory in this repository stores scripts not suitable for the R package.

 ## Repository Structure